Analog model for the BTZ black hole: Time evolution and analog quasinormal decay

-Firstly, since the BTZ black hole is a non-globally hyperbolic spacetime, in general the time evolution determined by the differential equation \eqref{eq:cauchy diff eq} together with initial data \eqref{eq:cauchy initial conditions} is not well defined. \footnote{See \cite{wald1980dynamics,ishibashi2003dynamics,ishibashi2004dynamics} for the general theory of field dynamics in nonglobally hyperbolic spacetimes.
+This problem has some particular features that are worth mentioning.
+First, since the BTZ black hole is a nonglobally hyperbolic spacetime, in general the time evolution determined by the differential equation \eqref{eq:cauchy diff eq} together with initial data \eqref{eq:cauchy initial conditions} is not well defined. \footnote{See \cite{wald1980dynamics,ishibashi2003dynamics,ishibashi2004dynamics} for the general theory of field dynamics in nonglobally hyperbolic spacetimes.
 For the case of the BTZ black hole, see \cite{garbarz2017scalar}.} Physically, the lack of global hyperbolicity is related to the fact that information traveling in spacetime can reach (or come from) spatial infinity in a finite time.
 Therefore, some extra boundary condition at spatial infinity is required to ensure a unique physically sensible time evolution for the field $\phi$.

-It follows from the field theory on BTZ black holes \cite{de2022boundaryconditions,ferreira2017stationary,dappiaggi2016hadamard} that the radial part of the field
+It follows from the field theory on BTZ black holes \cite{de2022boundary,ferreira2017stationary,dappiaggi2016hadamard} that the radial part of the field

 can be expressed as a linear combination